 Networking can mean different things for different people, but mainly networking is simply talking and listening to people and at the same time developing relationships around common interests and experiences.
-Or put more simply, networking is how you met your friends, selected your classes, chose your concentration, or decided where to go for lunch/dinner.
+Or put even more simply, networking is how you met your friends, selected your classes, chose your concentration, or decided where to go for lunch/dinner.

 Why network?
 Because networking is the most effective means for getting a job.